 0 Comments

-Click on the picture above to watch the message on our YouTube channel. acts 2:42-47The early church devoted itself to these four things:
+Click on the picture above to watch the message on our YouTube channel. acts 4:32-5:11Lying and deception was at the heart of Ananias and Sapphira's crime.

 3 outcomes of their devotion: